 4. The Wynn Gardens

 The atrium at The Wynn is absolutely spectacular, and like the Bellagio Gardens, a quiet, relaxing place to stroll around.
 Everything is made of flowers, including a gorgeous carousel and hot air balloon.
-From afar, you would never be able to tell that these 2 gorgeous designs are made entirely of flowers -they really are artistic masterpieces!
+From afar, you would never be able to tell that these 2 gorgeous designs are made entirely of flowers.
+Really they are artistic masterpieces!

 As The Wynn tends to be less congested than other casinos, it is a nice quiet resort to stroll around.
 Many relaxing activities to check out here.
 At The Wynn, you will find a small luxury shopping area, a low-key restaurant where you can dine next to a waterfall (Lakeside), and a fantastic water fountain show that is more low-key than the popular Bellagio show.

 5. Bouchon at The Venetian

 Bouchon is a great little French restaurant located in the Italian inspired Venetian resort.
 It is my favorite place for a relaxing brunch/coffee break on The Vegas Strip.
 Bouchon is home to the most relaxing poolside outdoor dining terrace.
 Bouchon Chef Thomas Keller has won numerous awards including that of “America’s Best Chef” by Time magazine.
 Classic French cuisine, extraordinary service, and a relaxed & refined setting make it the best place in Vegas for a low-key brunch date.

 I highly recommend Quiche du Jour, Pain Perdu (Brioche French Toasted served with blueberry compote and Crown Maple Syrup) and the Assortiment de Pâtisserie (a tasty selection of 4 of Bouchon’s best mini pastries).
 And of course, Bouchon serves up some of the best coffee in Vegas.
 This is a great place to enjoy a non-chain coffee date in a relaxing setting.
-Also be sure to stop by the Bouchon Bakery (also located in The Venetian) for some tasty macaroons, available in just about every flavor imaginable.
+Also be sure to stop by the Bouchon Bakery for some tasty macaroons, available in just about every flavor imaginable.